cloudflare/cloudflare-docs/products/dns/src/content/dns-firewall/setup.md

 1. Click **Add Firewall Cluster**.
 1. Fill out the required fields, including:
     - **Minimum Cache TTL**: Recommended setting of **30 seconds**.
     - **Maximum Cache TTL**: Recommended setting of **1 hour**.
-Larger values increase the cache hit ratio, but also increase the time required for DNS changes to propogate.
+Larger values increase the cache hit ratio, but also increase the time required for DNS changes to propagate.
     - **ANY queries**: Recommended setting is **Off** because these are often used as part of DDoS attacks.
 1. Click **Continue**.
 1. On the following screen, save the values for **Your new DNS Firewall IP Addresses**.